damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

                       -nprocs 16 >& 214_1060_7.log &

 **TIPS**: The utility was so far tested in the `lclrs` machines.
-To keep the kerberos token active for long calculation, it is advised to use the following command instead
+To keep the kerberos token active for long calculation, it is advised to use the `k5run -B` command and put the job in the bacground with the following command instead:

     k5run -B python execute.py -info prepro-febaTrans214-febaVars2Params-optLHS_110_2-1_110.info \
                       -as \